 For the Syrup

 - To make this Galaktoboureko recipe, start by preparing the syrup.
-Into a small pan add the sugar, the water and lemon zest (and a cinammon stick) and bring to the boil.
-Let it simmer for about 5 minutes, until the sugar has dissolved; remove the pan from the stove, add the honey and stir.
+Into a small pan add the sugar, the water and lemon peel, cinammon stick and lemon and bring to the boil.
+Let it boil just until the sugar has dissolved.
+Remove the pan from the stove, add the honey and stir.
 Leave the syrup aside to cool completely.

-- To prepare the custard for the Galaktoboureko (steps 2-7), divide the eggs into yolks and whites.
+- Divide the eggs into yolks and whites.
 In most traditional Greek recipes, the eggs are added whole towards the end, but with this Galaktoboureko recipe the eggs are beaten into meringues and combined in the semolina based cream.
 This is the secret to a more fluffy and creamy custard and to avoid the egg-y smell, which can ruin the flavour of your Galaktoboureko.

 - Place the egg whites and 50g sugar in a mixing bowl.
 Make sure your egg whites, bowl and whisk attachment/s are free of any water.
 Use an electric mixer or electric hand beaters to whisk the egg whites and sugar until the mixture is very thick and glossy, all the sugar has dissolved and a long trailing peak forms when the whisk is lifted (meringues).
 Set aside.